-Beginning with the bizarre spiny forests of Ifaty in the far south, we then move north through the transitional and baobab forests of Zombitse to the rocky canyon lands of Isalo.
-After time to explore this unusual landscape, we head north again where we can enjoy close encounters with the iconic ring-tailed lemurs at the community run Anja Park against a backdrop of impressive granite mountains.
-We then reach the lush cloud forest of Ranomafana National Park and the little visited Kianjavato Forest Reserve.
-The walking conditions here are more strenuous, but the wildlife very rewarding.
-After some memorable sightings of the rare wildlife here, hopefully including aye ayes, we make our way back to Tana before finishing at the wonderful species rich rainforests of Andasibe-Mantadia.
-Here we can enjoy a different cast of rainforest species with one of the highlights, being the largest lemur of all, the magical tail-less indri which we can usually get very close to.
+Led by Daniel Razafimandimby, one of Madagascar’s most experienced local guides, this wildlife filled small group tour is ideal for those looking to experience Madagascar’s most contrasting environments and spectacular species on an ever-changing overland journey.
+Beginning with the bizarre spiny forests and mangroves of Ifaty in the far south, we then move north through the transitional and baobab forests of Zombitse to the rocky canyon lands of Isalo.
+After time to explore this dramatic landscape, we head north again where we can enjoy close encounters with iconic ring-tailed lemurs at the wonderful Anja Community Park against a backdrop of impressive granite mountains.
+We then reach the lush cloud forests of Ranomafana National Park and the little visited Kianjavato Forest Reserve.
+The wildlife viewing here is fantastic with some very rare lemurs, birds and frogs and we can also enjoy learning about and supporting lemur research and reforestation at Kianjavato.

 (An optional and very challenging night walk is also available at Kianjavato to look for radio collared aye ayes for those interested.)